EricZinda/Perplexity/backlog.md

+- Get rid of extra arg in relationships
 - Performance Issue
 - "What is not soup" --> crashes
 - How many steaks did I order --> doesn't work